wojtekmach/keathley.github.io/_posts/2016/2016-04-07-concurrent-feature-testing-with-wallaby.markdown

 date: 2016-04-07 22:05
 ---

 > This post was originally written for the Carbon Five blog.
-I'm cross-posting
-> it here only for posterity.
+I'm cross-posting it here  for posterity.

 Feature tests are one of the best ways to ensure reliability and consistency for web applications.
 But, [as we’ve discussed previously](http://blog.carbonfive.com/2016/03/01/concurrent-acceptance-testing-in-elixir/) feature tests can become a performance bottleneck for a large test suite.